-We often associate trauma and post-traumatic stress disorder (PTSD) with military and combat veterans.
-In reality, 70% of adults in the United States have experienced a traumatic event at least once in their lives.
-Trauma can occur after experiencing a single life-threatening event, such as an accident or a natural catastrophe, interpersonal violence, and sexual assault, among others.
-Trauma can also occur after an accumulation of other injuries such as emotional abuse, bullying, racism, or discrimination.
-Events can be traumatic if they happened to you or you witnessed them.
+Trauma can occur after experiencing and/or witnessing a single life-threatening event, such as an accident or a natural catastrophe, interpersonal violence, sexual assault and more.
+Trauma can also occur after an accumulation of other injuries such as emotional abuse, bullying, racism and discrimination.

 Thankfully, not everyone experiencing trauma will develop PTSD.
-For most people, symptoms will subside after some days or weeks.
-However, for up to 20 percent of people, symptoms will persist and they will go on to develop PTSD .
+For most people, severe symptoms will subside after a number of days, weeks or months.
 In some cases, symptoms may appear much later than the traumatic experience, even years after.
-In the US, 8 million people suffer from PTSD (post-traumatic stress disorder).

-Trauma-related symptoms include flashbacks, anxiety, panic attacks, feelings of fear, guilt, suspicion, anger, personality changes, depression, and others, as well as somatic symptoms such as headaches, heart palpitations, asthma, and pain.
+Some common trauma-related symptoms include flashbacks, anxiety, panic attacks, avoidance, feelings of fear, guilt, suspicion and anger, personality changes, depression, dissociation and more.
+Trauma symptoms can also be physical, such headaches, heart palpitations, asthma and pain.

-PTSD also bears high levels of comorbidity, with a vast majority of people with PTSD having 3 or more co-occurring mental disorders.
+PTSD also bears high levels of comorbidity, with a vast majority of people with PTSD having three or more co-occurring mental disorders.
 Trauma is a risk factor in nearly all behavioral health and substance use disorders.
 The most common co-occurring conditions with PTSD are depressive disorders, substance use disorders, and other anxiety disorders.
 Often when treating trauma, such conditions must be addressed in therapy as well.

-Trauma can be treated and several effective therapies exist.
 The path of trauma recovery is different for everyone, but if you are suffering trauma symptoms, it is important that you seek help.
-Additional resources and tools, such as mental health apps and online resources may also help.
+Trauma can be treated and several affective therapies exist.
+Additional resources and tools, such as mental health apps and online resources, may also help.